 An essential component of estate and end-of-life planning, an Alabama Advance Directive helps you take control of your healthcare future.
-This form allows you to select an agent, who is responsible for making important healthcare decisions when you are no longer able to do so on your own.
-Your advance directive (in some states, a medical power of attorney) also allows you to declare your intentions regarding life-sustaining treatments.
+This form allows you to select an agent responsible for making important healthcare decisions when you are no longer able to do so on your own.
+In some states, your advance directive (medical power of attorney) also allows you to declare your intentions regarding life-sustaining treatments.

-The better you understand key terms related to Alabama Advance Directives, the easier you will find it to complete this important document.
+The better you understand critical terms related to Advance Directives, the easier you will find it to complete this important document.
 The following terms are highlighted in Title 22, Section 8A-3 of the Code of Alabama: